riaandeventer/HyperionDev_CR_THT/Section_A/readme.md

-# HyperionDev Code Review Section A

-## Code Review for "groupAnagrams" method
+# Code Review for "groupAnagrams" method

 Here is a review of the Python code that defines a class Solution and its groupAnagrams method.